 5. Add butter, cardamon, mint and cinnamon.
 Stir to combine all ingredients, cover and cook on medium low heat for 6-8 minutes, until the mixture becomes similar to tomato paste.

 6. Add 8 - 12 oz. of cold water, and stir to mix.
 Add chicken pieces to cover the bottom of the pot (I had to cook in 2 batches).
-Cover with tomato gravy, and cook over low heat with lid on for about 30 - 45 minutes until the chicken is cooked through.
+Cover with tomato gravy, and cook with lid on over low heat for about 30 - 45 minutes until the chicken is cooked through.
 Turn the chicken pieces a few times during cooking.
 Taste for seasonings.

 7. Shred the chicken pieces or leave on the bone.
 Serve with lettuce leaves and extra sauce.